 A single-circuit 500-kV tower would average between 120 and 150 feet tall, depending on terrain and right-of-way configurations along each action alternative.
-Towers at the Columbia River crossing (there are four existing transmission lines that cross the river at this location) could be up to 280 feet tall.
+The tallest towers at the Columbia River crossing (there are six existing transmission lines that cross the river at this location) could be a little over 305 feet tall.
 This additional height would be required to keep conductors high enough over the river to allow for river traffic under the line.
 FAA regulations generally prohibit aircraft from flying below an elevation of 500 feet.
 Most towers and conductors would be less than 500 feet tall except in areas where the new line might cross steep canyons.
 Near airports and flight paths, the FAA may require BPA to add obstruction lighting (see Section 3.7, Obstruction Lighting and Marking).
-BPA would notify the FAA and construct towers in accordance with FAA guidelines (FAA 2000).
-Because of this close coordination with the FAA, safety impacts to air transportation would be low.
+BPA is coordinating with the FAA and most towers are designed and would be constructed in accordance with FAA guidelines (FAA 2000).
+For those taller towers at the Columbia River crossing that are closer to the Troutdale and Portland International airports, and taller towers at the Cowlitz River crossing, BPA is working closely with FAA on their review of the project design.
+Input from pilots would also be sought as required by the FAA review process.
+As mentioned, obstruction lighting would be considered in the review; also, possible flight pattern changes.
+Because of this close coordination with the FAA, safety impacts to air transportation would be low-to-moderate.

-One Columbia River crossing tower would be placed on a high point in the river bottom at lone Reef.
+Columbia River crossing towers would be placed on a high point in the river bottom at lone Reef.
 This location is not in the river channel or otherwise in the navigable portion of the river, which would avoid water transportation safety issues (see Chapter 12, Transportation).
 BPA would notify the United States Coast Guard (USCG) and the Corps and construct towers in accordance with USCG and Corps guidelines.
 BPA would obtain a Section 10 permit from the Corps and adhere to marking requirements of the USCG and the Corps.
 A Section 10 permit is required for work in, over, or under navigable waters of the U.S. Because the project would not place towers within the navigable portion of the Columbia River, no-to-low safety impacts would occur to commercial and recreational river traffic.